h2oai/tutorials/Driverless AI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 6\.
 Select **Hide Summary**

 7\.
 Hover over the **Forecast Horizon** of the **R2 Time Series Plot**.
 **Note:** R2 or the coefficient of determination is mainly used to analyze how well a variable can predict another one.
 In other words,  it is a statistical measure of how well the regression line approximates the real values.
-It represents the strength of the relationship between two time series or variables.The values observed in that range are the percentage of change of variable **x** that can be explained by changes in variable **y**.
+It represents the strength of the relationship between two time series or variables.
+The values observed in that range are the percentage of change of variable **x** that can be explained by changes in variable **y**.
 The values of R2 range between 0 and 1, where 1 indicates that the values in this range can be entirely explained by pre-existing values.

 ![mli-time-series-r2-plot](assets/mli-time-series-r2-plot.jpg)

 8\.
 Under **Top Groups Test Metrics** and **Bottom Group Test Metrics**,  which Department(s) and Store(s) had the top R2 values?
 How about the Department(s) and Store(s) with the lowest  R2?

-**Note:** Columns is the number of unique cases in that time series composed of department and store appear of test data.
+**Note:** Count is the number of unique cases in that time series composed of department and store appear of test data.

 ![mli-time-series-group-test-metrics](assets/mli-time-series-group-test-metrics.jpg)